THE WANDERLING, CONTINUED:

 It was my uncle that inspired me to build a flying machine crafted after a Da Vinci design.
 However, it was my own idea to drag it up to the top of the two story building across the street and launch it in an attempt to fly, eventually crashing into the porch and partway through the front windows of the house across the way.
 As for the Crab Nebula, I had seen it through a reflecting telescope he and I had built ourselves from a kit we bought through mail order, with me actually having to grind and polish the mirror as part of the construction process.

-After a quick heads up from my uncle's friend, the famed meteorite hunter Dr. Lincoln La Paz, almost exactly one year to the day following my Catalina experience, we went to the suspected crash site related to the Roswell UFO, walking much of the then nearly fresh debris field, my uncle wanting to see if there was any truth behind the so called Hieroglyphic Writing reported on some of the metal scraps.
-Quite by coincidence we just happened to be in the same general area on a road trip so I could learn first hand about The Long Walk endured by the Navajos and Apaches as well as visit the gravesite of Billy the Kid, located two miles outside of Fort Sumner, New Mexico after an excursion into the Arizona Strip.
-We had been searching for fossils related to the Teratorn, a giant bird with over a twenty-foot wingspan thought to be the inspiration of Native American Thunderbird legends.
+Quite by coincidence we just happened to be in the same general area on a road trip so I could learn first hand about The Long Walk endured by the Navajos and Apaches as well as visit the gravesite of Billy the Kid, located two near Fort Sumner, New Mexico after an excursion into the Arizona Strip.
+We had been searching for fossils related to the teratorn, a giant bird with over a twenty-foot wingspan thought to be the inspiration of Native American Thunderbird legends.
 Before La Paz caught up with us we had been cutting across the desert after having holed up for some minor exploration at the Elden Pueblo where prehistoric Native Americans had buried an extremely rare type meteorite, thought possibly to have come from the surface of Mars or the far side of the Moon, in a ritual fashion as well as visiting the Meteor Crater.
+At the same time those same travels took us through Williams, Arizona for the two of us to pay homage to the dead and injured in the wreck of the Santa Fe Chief that I myself survived uninjured three years before.(see)

 Following our arrival in Roswell my uncle talked to a number of people in and around the local area, both men and women, none of who I remember specifically and none who were, except for possibly one, military types.
 He did talk to a man who my uncle said was an archaeologist.
 I don't recall anything about him except at the time I wasn't sure what an archaeologist was.
 However, in retrospect, as things have unfolded since then, I believe he was most likely W. Curry Holden, although I must admit the possibility exists that it might have been the somewhat more unorthodox William Lawrence Campbell.
-Campbell, known throughout the desert southwest as Cactus Jack, was thought by many to be not much more than a Pothunter rather than any sort of accomplished archaeologist, or at least that was the case in his early years.
+Campbell, known throughout the desert southwest as Cactus Jack, was thought by many to be not much more than a pothunter rather than any sort of accomplished archaeologist, or at least that was the case in his early years.
 My uncle and the archaeologist, as part of a team formed by La Paz --- with me tagging along --- visited several remote sites apparently related to the Roswell Incident.
 Other than a long, narrow stream of glass-like fused sand that could have been anything, but somehow seemed to have some significance to everybody on the team except me, I never saw anything that seemed saucer related such as gouged out earth, crash skid marks, or LARGE pieces of debris.
 Nor did we ever get to see anything that resembled hieroglyphics, at least I didn't.

 In the summer of 1952 the relationship with my uncle came to an abrupt end.
 My dad and stepmother had been on an extended trip to Mexico and South America for a couple of years and during that two-year period their marriage deteriorated to such a point it ended.
 Although I was no longer living with my uncle we had been traveling on the east coast that summer with a planned trip to France when my father somehow contacted my uncle.
 He said he wanted me to go to California immediately in order to register for a new school in the fall.
 I was also informed that I would no longer be staying with the foster family I had been living with, but instead, living with my grandmother.

 Not finishing the summer with my uncle was a huge disappointment.
 Unknowingly, our last summer together had been set into motion by my soon to be no longer stepmother before she and my dad left for South America.
-For my 11th birthday my stepmother, who I loved dearly, had arranged for me to meet one of my then favorite childhood heros, the cowboy-western movie star, Roy Rogers.
+For my 11th birthday my stepmother, who I loved dearly, had arranged for me to meet one of my then favorite childhood heroes, the cowboy-western movie star, Roy Rogers.
 Prior to the death of my grandfather, my grandmother and grandfather lived in the small California mountain community of Big Bear Lake.
-The two knew Andy Devine, legendary movie sidekick, who owned a sort of locals travern on the road from Big Bear Village to Big Bear City.
+The two knew Andy Devine, legendary movie sidekick, who owned a sort of locals tavern on the road from Big Bear Village to Big Bear City.
 Through that connection my stepmother put together the plan for me to meet Rogers.
 My uncle thought the whole thing somewhat frivolous, so he came up with a much bigger plan, which took a couple of years to put into place.
 His intention was for me to meet the smartest man in the world, the greatest artist in America, then the greatest artist in the world.
 In those days the three were, at least as far a my uncle was concerned, none other than Albert Einstein, Jackson Pollock, and Pablo Picasso.
 My uncle knew the first two himself so he was able to set those meetings somewhat easily.
 Jackson Pollock coming down from his studio on Long Island to the city after a one man show in Paris and the finishing of his last action painting ever.
 Albert Einstein along some lake one afternoon while we watched a rowing team practice.
 The meeting with Picasso never happened.
 My dad ending the trip before we got the chance to go to Europe.
 As the door closed between my uncle and myself and our adventures together ended a new door opened.
-First, just as I started high school I met the person I call my Merchant Marine Friend then two years later I met my Mentor in things spiritual.
+First, just as I started high school I met the person I call my Merchant Marine Friend then two years later I met my mentor in things spiritual.
 He inturn introduced me to Zen.
 In the beginning I did study-practice under his auspices, then under the venerated Japanese Zen master Yaustani Hakuun Roshi (without much success it should be added).
 After that I spent months and months half a world away nearly on the roof of the world doing hard time in a Zen monastery followed several years later by additional study-practice under the little known and mysterious American Zen master Alfred Pulyan.

 The meeting with my mentor was not, however, my first experience leading toward things concerning the Absolute.
 Between the the time of the incident on the island of Catalina and the meeting with my mentor, while still not yet in my teen years, my uncle took me high into the mountains of the Sierras to meet a man of great spiritual Attainment by the name of Franklin Merrell-Wolff, an introduction that ended with a startling and uncanny result.
 See also: